Brian Michael Smith

 While many on this list have been fierce political activists, Ian Harvie has contributed in his own unique way, and that is with comedy.
 What better way to raise serious issues after all?
 Harvie is considered to be one of the most groundbreaking transgendered comedians and even opened for mega comic Margaret Cho in the late 2000s.

 He has dealt with very sensitive subjects relating to gender and identity, and all with incredible humor.
-Both emotional and funny, his show told the story about his operations and awkward encounters throughout his transition that took place between the ages of 19 to 32.
+Both emotional and funny, his show told the story of his operations and awkward encounters throughout his transition that took place between the ages of 19 to 32.

 Of course, the trans community goes far beyond the bounds of the United States, and you can find many trans celebrities around the world.
 Eva Robin, the Italian trans activist, is an example of this.
 Robin has claimed that she felt her true identity as young as 13 years old.
 Robin expressed how comfortable she is with her body and that she has no need for additional procedures.